xkmato/cinemaplot/README.md

 ### Development Guidelines

-- Follow React best practices and hooks patterns
+- Follow Next.js and React best practices with TypeScript
-- Use Tailwind CSS classes for styling consistency
+- Use shadcn/ui components for consistent UI design
 - Ensure mobile responsiveness for all new features
-- Write clear commit messages
+- Write clear commit messages and maintain type safety
 - Test your changes thoroughly before submitting
+- Use the Context API pattern for state management

 ## License